cessen/tenthash/docs/design_rationale.md

 Some fast hashes do indeed take this approach, and it works really well for improving performance: since the lanes never interact until the end, you can run them perfectly in parallel.

-However, doing that effectively reduces the collision resistance of the whole hash to that of a single lane.
-For example, if your lane size is only 64-bits wide, then using independent lanes results in a hash with a collision resistance that's only reliably as good as a 64-bit hash.
-And this is true even if the lanes are mixed into e.g. a 256-bit digest at the end.
-So with small lane sizes this approach isn't appropriate for a hash with TentHash's quality goals.
+However, doing that effectively increases the collision probability of the whole hash to that of a single lane.
+For example, if your lane size is only 64-bits wide, then using independent lanes results in a hash with a collision probability conservatively equivalent to a mere 64-bit hash, regardless of how the lanes are combined at the end.
+So with small lane sizes this approach isn't appropriate for a hash with TentHash's goals.

 Using 128-bit lanes would be fine.
 However, the mix function requires more rounds for sufficient diffusion at that size.
-Combined with the fact that the 256-bit version is already mostly parallelized by instruction-level parallelism on modern CPUs, it's very likely that two lanes with 256-bit SIMD would actually be slower, and it's *certainly* slower with a straightforward scalar implementation.
+Combined with the fact that the 256-bit version is already mostly parallelized by instruction-level parallelism on modern CPUs, it's very likely that two lanes with 256-bit SIMD would actually be slower (and some limited testing did seem to bare that out), and it's *certainly* slower with a straightforward scalar implementation.
 512-bit SIMD would likely be faster, but that doesn't seem worth the additional complexity given TentHash's goals.

 Lastly, keeping things to a single lane simplifies the implementation outside of the mix function as well because you don't need an extra step to combine the lanes at the end.

 ### Q. Why doesn't TentHash use multiple threads for faster hashing?

+Primarily to reduce complexity: designing a hash to be directly parallelizable adds unnecessary complexity for non-parallel implementations.

-Because it adds implementation complexity.
-And because (as with any hash function) multi-threading can be layered *on top of* TentHash in applications that need it:
+Additionally, as with any hash function, multi-threading can be layered *on top of* TentHash if needed:

 * If you have multiple items of data to process, you can simply dispatch each item to a different thread.
-That's simpler than using multi-threading to process a single data item, and as long as you have enough data items to keep the threads mostly busy it should be about as fast.
-* If you do need to process a single data item with multiple threads, either using striping or a Merkle-tree construction with TentHash as the base hash function will work just fine.
-The resulting digest will be different from plain TentHash, of course.
-But as long as that fact is properly documented that's not a problem.
+* For items beyond a certain size threshold, you can e.g. stripe manually and pass each stripe to a different thread, and then combine the resulting hashes at the end (e.g. by hashing that set of hashes).
+As long as this is done consistently, you'll get a repeatable hash result.

+These approaches won't result in optimal parallelization/performance compared to a directly parallelized hash algorithm, but that's also probably not necessary for most applications.
+So the tradeoff of directly parallelizing TentHash didn't seem worth the complexity given its goals.